blekenbleu/Spectrosa/README.md

 # Spectrosa
-Variable frequency spectrogram using `librosa`
+Variable frequency range spectrogram using Python `librosa`

 Most spectrogram implementations plot from 0 Hz to half sampling rate.
 Frequency range here is controlled by `fmin` and `fmax` values in `spectrosa.py`.